 Close friends ask me how to apply for scholarships in UK and which organizations to approach, thus I decided to summarise the aspects I know and hopefully it would be helpful to others.

-I did my PhD at Imperial College London, and extremely grateful to all the people who helped me with my journey.
+I did my PhD at Imperial College London (2006-2011), and I am extremely grateful to all the people who helped me with my journey.

 Please note : This information may be outdated !